mschwamborn/AP-Comp-Sci/README.md

 Hey!
-I don't really know why you're reading this, unless what you like to do is surf GitHub for random public repositories and if that's the case then I won't judge.
+I don't really know why you're reading this, unless what you like to do is surf GitHub for random public repositories and if that's the case then I won't judge. #I AM OFFENDED, thats what I do :)
 If you're wondering what this repository is, it's a way for me to sync my java files from my Ap Computer Science class at school to my computer at home and vice-versa.
 So, yeah, you're free to look around my code and stuff  ¯\_(ツ)_/¯